 Our sales depend on the success of our customers, some of which operate in businesses associated with rapid technological change and consequent product obsolescence.
 Developments adverse to our major customers or their products, or the failure of a major customer to pay for components or services, can adversely affect us.
 A substantial percentage of our sales are made to a small number of customers, and the loss of a major customer, if not replaced, would adversely affect us.
-Sales to our ten largest customers represented 44% and 46% of our sales in 2018 and 2017, respectively.
+Sales to our ten largest customers represented 38% and 44% of our sales in 2019 and 2018, respectively.
+In 2019, there was no single customer with sales over 10% of our sales.
 In 2018, sales to International Business Machines Corporation (IBM) represented 13% of our sales.
-In 2017, sales to IBM and Applied Materials, Inc. represented 12% and 10%, respectively, of our sales.